rgbpokka/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Contacts in Pocket Hotel
 There are 2 types of contacts in **PH**, guests and vendors.
-Guests represent guests of the hotel, and vendors represent external companies employed by a hotel for services hotel.
+Guests represent guests of the hotel, and vendors represent external companies employed by a hotel for services.
 Guest are identified by their `PASSPORT_NUMBER` and Vendors are identified by their `VENDOR_ID`.
 These fields are their unique identifier, and no two contacts can have the same unique identifier.

 It is possible for guests and vendors to have the same unique identifier for example, `VENDOR_ID` of a vendor is 111 and `PASSPORT_NUMBER` for a guest is 111, as they represent 2 different entities.

-Guests and vendors have different parameters, which can be found in the [parameter constraints table](#parameter-constraints-summary) or in the command instructions.
+Guests and vendors have different parameters, which can be found in the [parameter constraints table](#parameter-constraints-section) or in the command instructions.

 ## Navigating between guest and vendor list
+You have 2 options to navigate between the guest and vendor list.

+Either
-To navigate between the guest and vendor list, click the button on the **GUI** to view the different lists
+1. Click the button on the **GUI** to view the different lists e.g To view the guest list click on the guest button.
+2. Use the `listguest` or `listvendor` command to view the respective lists.

 <div markdown="block" class="alert alert-info">